 Files: files are the basic entities that one can find in a release.
 Again building on the database engine example, we can imagine that the release 1.0 of package DB-engine contains the file db-engine-src-1.0.zip for the source file and db-engine-win32-1.0.zip for the pre-compiled Windows version.
 When release 1.2 of the DB-engine package pops up, we could have files db-engine-src- 1.2.zip for the source file and db-engine-win32-1.2.zip for the pre-compiled Windows version and a new file called db-engine-linux-intel-1.2.zip for the pre-compiled Linux version running on Intel hardware.
 We haven’t said a word about the DB-docs package.
 May be it is still empty for the moment ;-)

 This is really the kind of structure a project team should aim at to make their deliverables easy to understand and easy to access for the community.
 Thinking about the structure of your software and documentation deliverables ahead of time can help you structure your team, your working processes (e.g. build and test process) in the right way.
 Do not overlook this part of your project.

 File Release Browsing and Download¶

-The latest version of each project package (if any) is always visible on the Project Dashboard (see An example of Project Dashboard).
+The latest version of each project package (if any) might be visible on the Project Dashboard (see Project Dashboard Content).
 The latest version can immediately be downloaded by clicking on the “Download” link or visit the complete list of packages and release by clicking on the “[View ALL project files]” link.

 The first example given on Example of a Delivery Manager screen shows the Delivery Manager screen of the Playground project.